joakim/kay/ideas.md

 #### The problem

 The current state of programming is full of distractions, taking away focus from what this artform is really all about: _designing_, _building_, _thinking_, _exploring_.
 This is especially true for beginners, who are faced with a number of hurdles that first have to be overcome before even being _able_ to write a line of code.
-Anyone should be able to jump into a project and immediately write a line of code and see its result.
+Anyone should be able to jump right into a project and immediately write a line of code and see its result.
 To install an IDE and open a project is admittedly also a hurdle, but it's a much smaller one than the status quo of programming languages.
+It could even be built into the web browser.
+If not simply running [as a web app](https://microsoft.github.io/monaco-editor/).

 <br/>